 Maplewood: On the outer south edge of Forest Park, Maplewood is a more residential, suburban-feeling community.
 St. Louis’s only microbrewery, Schlafly’s, is here, and MetroLink stops by.
 (Though beware the noise: the above-ground sections of MetroLink can annoy more sensitive ears.)

 - One-bedrooms often average $500/month in this community.

 Skinker DeBaliviere: No, it’s not a talking moose from the Beverly Cleary books.
 It’s actually the name of this Washington University-dominated area.
 Seriously (why do we feel the need to qualify every sentence about this neighborhood with “seriously”??), there are some great options if you don’t mind living amongst undergrads.
 The Loop (West Delmar at Skinker Blvd.) is a popular destination with lots of entertainment: it’s rumored that Chuck Berry still plays Blueberry Hill monthly, despite the fact that nobody around is old enough to know who the heck he is…Further out is University City, the first real suburb.
-You lose the city feel once you hit this area, but safety and affordability increase dramatically.

 - The Wash U crowd drives prices up in Skinker DeBaliviere.
 Expect to pay anywhere from $700-$900 a month for an all-inclusive one-bedroom right on the Loop.

 Happy trails, folks.
 May the road rise up to meet, you; may your barns be full of grain; and may you invite us over for Thanksgiving dinner once you find that killer apartment in pioneering St. Louis!
 (Remember who made this possible.
 That’s all we’re sayin’...)